Tinram/File-Identifier/README.md

 ## File Signatures

-The file signature data (*classes/file_signatures.class.php*) contain a limited range of common file type signatures in hexadecimal bytes.
+The file signature data (*FileSignatures.php*) contain a limited range of common file type signatures in hexadecimal bytes.

 This data array can be easily extended with additional and custom file signatures.